Klawatti Lake

-Klawatti Lake in 1969, Klawatti Glacier still terminated in Klawatti Lake at this time.

 Klawatti Lake is located in North Cascades National Park, in the U. S. state of Washington.
 Klawatti Lake is in a remote section of the park and well off any designated trails.
 Klawatti Lake was formed by the retreat of Klawatti Glacier and North Klawatti Glacier in the mid-1900s.
 During warmer months, melt from both the North Klawatti Glacier and Klawatti Glacier flows into Klawatti Lake.
 Klawatti Peak is 1 mi west of the lake.